 As the Mornington Peninsula is a well-established destination, you’ll find a range of accommodation options to suit your style.
-For the regal treatment you can’t go past the Royal Hotel Mornington.
-For something more laidback check out Bay Motel Safety Beach.
+Jackalope Hotel, set amid the picturesque vineyards, combines luxury and creativity in equal measure.
+For something family-friend and close to nature, head to RACV Cape Schanck Resort.
+A great affordable option is the Bay Motel Safety Beach.

 Stay a few nights in the Mornington Peninsula, there is loads to do here.
 When it’s time to drive to Melbourne, take the M1 road – the city is only about a 1 hour drive north of the Peninsula.